nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Adding a Vue component

-You can also add Vue components inside your markdown.
-This means if you are re-using a lot of components such as an info or alert box you can create one with the styles you need and pass in the text as a slot.
+We can also add Vue components inside our markdown files.
+This means if we are re-using components such as an info or alert box, we can create one with the styles we need and pass in the text as a slot.

-We can now add components easily to our application by setting components to true in our nuxt.config file. (since v2.13)
+We can now add components to our application by setting the property `components` to `true` in our `nuxt.config file`. (since v2.13)

 `nuxt.config.js`